masterflorin/java-core/UserGuide.md

 Important to keep in mind that istSOS Java Core makes use of event listeners, therefore whenever you use a method whether on a e.g. `Service` or `Server` instance you have to use a `IstSOSListener` as a parameter for all methods.

 Whenever you develop keep in mind that first the object's configuration must be loaded, thus you can see the use of `IstSOSListener`, in order to keep the reference of the object.
+What you need to realize is that istSOS provides `JSON` objects which are turned into `Java` objects thanks to this library.

 ## Short note about the structure